SC0R9I0N/DND-character-creator/README.md

 Known Issues:
-- None at the moment, but currently cuts off after finishing the point buying process.
+- None at the moment, but currently cuts off after finishing the point buying process once an HP and Modifiers have been calculated.